usgo/gocongress/NOTIFICATIONS-TODO-LIST.md

 ### User Stories

-* A user can view and select rounds by tournament
+* [x] A user can view and select rounds by tournament

   * Given: a tournament and round for that tournament
-  * When: A user navigates to the tournaments_path
+  * When: A user navigates to the rounds_path
   * Then: A user can see a list of rounds and select a round to view game_appointments

 * A user can preview game appointment sms-notification messages before sending them